 Ahoy there mateys!
 For those new to me crew, this be a category for those novels whose stories of acquisition be strange and unusual – like the time someone commandeered me 12 pages!
 There be a tale to tell on how I got me grubby mitts on this one . . .

-Amazon has this to say about the girl with the ghost eyes:
+Goodreads has this to say about the novel: